RJGY/ReeseGunardiPortfolio/README.md

  * Work & education list like examples
  * Gradient background.
 Blue to black
  * Text colors in some shade in light blue/white/cyan/green
- * Work in intro
- * Automatic scrolling when press button
- * Scrolling goes only to one thingo
  * Change scrollbar
  * Better profile picture cause your one sucks
  * On hover animations for cards